voideditor/void/CONTRIBUTING.md

 <!--

+TODO we should probably just delete all this... :

 ### Design principles

 - Least amount of eye movement necessary; if user presses submit, show them the message where they submitted